gruenwelt/sdrconnect-docker/README.md

 - A Linux system
 - A SDRPlay device such as RSP1a
-- Another device with SDRconnect installed for remote connection such as Mac or PC.
+- Another device such as Mac or PC with a SDRconnect software installed for remote connection.
 - The sdrconnect installer file `sdrconnect*.run` downloaded from https://sdrplay.com/download and placed in the same folder as the Dockerfile

 ---